jorishermans/texthill/readme.md

 }

 /// implement your own store
-export class MyStore extends IStore {
+export class MyStore extends Store {
     ...
 }
 const bh = new BountyHunter(new MyStore());